 For the fiscal year ended June 30, 2021, the District implemented GASB Statement No. 84, Fiduciary Activities.
 This statement provides guidance for identifying fiduciary activities, primarily based on whether the assets associated with the activities are controlled by the government and the government does not have administrative involvement with the assets.
-As a result, agency activities previously reported within the fiduciary funds are now reported within the governmental funds.
+As a result, agency and private purpose trust activities previously reported within the fiduciary funds are now reported within the governmental funds.